Sarah Richardson: Early life and education

-Richardson was born on October 22, 1971 in Toronto, Ontario.
+Richardson was born on October 22, 1971, in Toronto, Ontario.
 Her mother, Susan Cuddy, was director of design and development for the old City of Toronto.
 Her father, Douglas Richardson, is a retired professor of history of art and architecture at the University of Toronto.
 Her brother, Theo Richardson, is also a designer and is a partner in the New York City firm of Rich, Brilliant, Willing.
 Richardson's parents divorced when she was five.

 Richardson attended high school in Toronto at Havergal College.
 In 1993, she received a B.A. in Visual Arts (a combination of Art History and Studio Arts) from the University of Western Ontario where she was in the Gamma Phi Beta sorority.

 Career

-Sarah Richardson runs the interior design firm Sarah Richardson Design, which she founded in 1998.
+Sarah Richardson runs the interior decorator firm Sarah Richardson Design, which she founded in 1998.

 Television series hosted by or starring Sarah Richardson include: